Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 \subsection{$y$-scaling and superscaling}

-Scaling in the variable $y$ follows from the dominance of the QE single nucleon knock out process, which allows to write the equation expressing conservation of energy in a simplified form.
+Scaling in the variable $y$ in the QE sector is a manifestation of the dominance of single nucleon knock out, which allows to write the equation expressing conservation of energy in a simplified form.

 As a consequence, in the limit of large momentum transfer the function